-PLEASE NOTE: All Medical and GSN students are required to have a yearly tuberculin skin test (TST).
-It is the student's responsibility to maintain a current TST throughout his/her education at UMMS.
+PLEASE NOTE: All Medical students are required to have a yearly tuberculin skin test (TST) or an IGRA test.
+It is the student's responsibility to maintain yearly TB screening throughout his/her education at UMMS.

-If you have had a positive TST in the past then you will be required to provide a chest x-ray dated after the positive TST.
-Thereafter, it is required that you complete an annual symptom review form.
+If you have had a positive TST or IGRA test then documentation of a chest x-ray is required to be taken after the positive TST.
+If it is determined that you have latent TB, it is required that you complete an annual symptom review form.